blursedlabs/.github/PULL_REQUEST_TEMPLATE.md

 ## Things to check

-- [ ] Have you added tests to cover my changes, wherever they are necessary?
+- [ ] Have you added tests to cover your changes, wherever they are necessary?
 - [ ] Have you tested changes locally?
 - [ ] Have you followed our linter rules?
 - [ ] Have you ensured it builds?